uzairmansoor/terraform-website-using-CloudFront-SSL/README.md

 ### Step 3: Update Variables

-* Update the variable values in the `main.tf` file according to your scenario
+* Update the variable values in the `main.tf` file according to your scenario.
+For example, rootDomainName, alternateSubDomains, albDnsName, wwwSubDomainName, cfUpdateRoute53Records, route53HostedZoneId.

+If you have already created a HostedZone, you need to update its HostedZone ID in the variable named `route53HostedZoneId`.

 ### Step 4: Create an Execution Plan